ellaqezi/strata-hadoop/Cassandra/Cassandra.md

     W: nodes being written to
     n: replication factor

+* Consistency levels
     * quorum: consistency
     * one and one: latency

 ## Failed writes
 * hints are kept for 3 hours by default